isomerpages/enterprisesg-sac/_resources/Frequently Asked Questions (FAQ).md

 <li><b>Energy Management System (ENMS):</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 50001 certification, based on the general requirements of ISO.IEC 17021 and CT 10 - SAC Criteria for Certification Bodies (ENMS).
 <br>
 <br></li>
-<li><b>Environmental Management System (EMS):</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 14001 certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatoryand Health Management System (OSHMS): This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 506 Part 1 and SS 506 Part 3 certification, based on the general requirements of ISO/IEC&nbsp; 17021 and CT 02 - SAC Criteria Certification Bodies (OSHMS).
+<li><b>Environmental Management System (EMS):</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 14001 certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatory Documents.

+</li><li><b>Occupational Safety and Health Management System (OSHMS):</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 506 Part 1 and SS 506 Part 3 certification, based on the general requirements of ISO/IEC 17021 and CT 02 - SAC Criteria Certification Bodies (OSHMS).
 <br>
 <br></li>
 <li><b>HACCP based Food Management System:</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing&nbsp; SAC HACCP Doc 2 certification, based on the general requirements of ISO/IEC 17021 and&nbsp; SAC HACCP Doc&nbsp; 01.